 The publishing industry has long set us up to feel like we’re competing with each other, but the truth is, we’re not.
 Other authors have a wealth of knowledge.
 Find the people who have the same values as you, and learn from them.
 Pay attention to how they market, what practices they adopt for business, where they hang out, how they interact with their audience, and where they turn for information and help, and the learning curve will become MUCH shorter.
 Become a sponge!

 Whether you’re interacting with your audience or writer’s network, or you’re trying to build something with influencers, put them before you.
 Think about how you can help them, support them, and add to the conversations.
 Be genuine.
 Think about what they need and how you can become part of that chain.
 It’s tempting for authors to get involved with people simply to promote their stories, but don’t fall into this trap.
 Authors who join a group, community, or conversation with the intent to push their books are not ones people want to be around.

 Like everyone, Becca and I started our career with a single book.
 From there, we felt our way along, going with our gut on most things business-related, choosing what events to take part in, what books to write next, what content to blog about.
 And then we got serious and created a business plan.

 It changed our lives, and it can change yours, too.
 I know, I know…business plans are hardly sexy.
-But between us, Becca and I now have 4 businesses, 39 books between our core volumes and their translations, and we’re closing in on 700K units sold.
+But between us, Becca and I now have 4 businesses, 40+ books between our core volumes and their translations, and we’re closing in on a million books sold.
 There’s nothing special about us, but learning how to focus on the right things via our business plan greatly helped us.
 Here’s how to create your own plan using our template.